xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 Right now all I'm  doing  is  encoding  the grammar we've already agreed  upon.
-The compiler itself can't  tell  the  difference between a Boolean variable  or  expression  and an arithmetic one ... all of those will be handled by Relation, either way.
+The compiler itself can't  tell  the  difference between a Boolean variable  or  expression  and an arithmetic one ... all of those will be handled by `Relation`, either way.

-Of course, it would help to have some code for Relation.
+Of course, it would help to have some code for `Relation`.
 I don't feel comfortable, though,  adding  any  more  code  without first checking out what we already have.
-So for now let's just write a dummy  version  of  Relation  that  does nothing except  eat  the current character, and write a little message:
+So for now let's just write a dummy  version  of  `Relation`  that  does nothing except  eat  the current character, and write a little message:

 ```delphi